In This Article

 Benefits of Carrot Extract for Skin

-- Rich in Antioxidants: The beta carotene found in carrot seed oil is rich in antioxidants, which are vital in fending off skin-damaging free radicals found in everything from polluted air to the sun's rays, however, more research needs to be done to conclusively say that topical carrot seed oil has significant antioxidant activity on the skin.
+- Rich in Antioxidants: The beta carotene found in carrot seed oil is rich in antioxidants, which are vital in fending off skin-damaging free radicals found in everything from polluted air to the sun's rays.
+However, more research needs to be done to conclusively say that topical carrot seed oil has significant antioxidant activity on the skin.

 Side Effects of Carrot Extract

-Well, just as eating too many carrots will tinge your skin orange, so will putting too much carrot extract on your skin.
+Well, just as eating too many carrots might tinge your skin orange, so may putting too much carrot extract on your skin.
 In fact, most beauty formulations that involve carrot only use the ingredient itself in small percentages.
 It's often towards the middle, if not the end, of the ingredients list.
 But even so, Mun recommends to take caution and only use products with heavier concentrations of carrot extract at night.
 "When exposed to sunlight and heat, beta-carotene can easily oxidize and cause skin discoloration and irritation," explains Mun.
 "So, it’s recommended to use carrot seed oil in the evening, as part of an evening routine."

-Also, as Zalka explains to us, there is some controversy as to whether carrot seed oil contains the levels of vitamin A that you can find in carrots—so if you're looking for something to increase cell turnover like a retinol, go with the retinol.
+Also, as Zalka explains to us, there is some controversy as to whether carrot seed oil contains the levels of vitamin A that you can find in carrots—so if you're looking for something meant to increase cell turnover like a retinol, go with the retinol.
 But if you're looking for something to slightly and gently increase cell turnover, carrot extract is a great bet.

 How to Use It